 During this era, circa 2006, what artists did you consider to be your peers or kindred spirits?

 We went on tour with the Flaming Lips that year and it was a huge thing for us.
 They were and are amazing guys, and their fans were so great to us.
 We always loved the bands that were left of center but finding an audience…The Shins, Belle and Sebastian, Grandaddy, Elliott Smith, Travis, Radiohead and more paved a path.
-Bands like Arcade Fire, Band of Horses, Frank Ferdinand, Grizzly Bear, The National, etc. were all coming up around the same time and pulling from a similar fan base I think.
+Bands like Arcade Fire, Band of Horses, Franz Ferdinand, Grizzly Bear, The National, etc. were all coming up around the same time and pulling from a similar fan base I think.

 How involved were you and the band with the 10th anniversary re-release?